 Jennifer moved to Thunder Bay in 2010, where she has since worked in the areas of Forestry, Environmental Sciences and First Nations community development.
 Jennifer brings her background as a GIS analyst and application developer to support and expand NorthWinds’ geomatics expertise.
 In addition to her professional interest in GIS and geomatics, Jennifer is a strong believer in engaging youth through these technologies.
 She has pursued this vision through her volunteer work as an ESRI GIS Ambassador and as a part-time instructor in the Engineering Department at Confederation College.

-Kristy completed her H.B.Sc in Forestry at Lakehead University in 2018 and is soon to complete her M.Sc.in Forestry.
-Kristy’s Masters research is funded by The Natural Sciences and Engineering Research Council of Canada (NSERC) – Alexander Graham Bell Scholarship and is focused on the effects that soil compaction has on coniferous seedlings.
-She is also working towards her Registered Professional Forester (RPF) license.
+Kristy completed her H.B.Sc in Forestry at Lakehead University in 2018 and her M.Sc. in Forestry in the spring of 2020.
+Kristy’s Masters research was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) – Alexander Graham Bell Scholarship and was focused on the effects that soil compaction has on coniferous seedlings.
+She is also working towards her Registered Professional Forester (RPF) designation.
 Kristy has experience working in British Columbia conducting silviculture related work, including planting layout, tree checking, regeneration surveys and weather monitoring.
-She also has experience working for Lakehead University, leading a group of first year Natural Resources Management students through plant identification in the field.
-Kristy has a thorough knowledge in identifying native and ornamental plant and tree species in Northern Ontario.
-Her work at NorthWinds focuses on developing the Armstrong Forest Management Plan, other consulting projects, proposals, and business development related administrative tasks.
+In Ontario, Kristy has extensive knowledge in identifying native and ornamental plant and tree species, including experience leading a group of first year Natural Resources Management students at Lakehead University through plant identification in the field.
+Her work at NorthWinds focuses on developing the Wabadowgang Noopming Contingency Plan, Forest Management Plan, Annual Work Schedule, and Annual Report.
+Kristy is also involved with developing the Forest Management Plan for the Neskantaga Forest.
+Her other roles include proposal writing, business development related administrative tasks and various consulting projects.

 Caitlyn is currently completing high school and joined NWES over a year ago as a project assistant on WFN Traditional Knowledge, Land Use and Occupancy mapping project.
 She spent her first few months at NWES as an audio file transcriber, but soon found her interest in mapping and working with spatial databases.
 Under the supervision of our Senior Geomatics Analyst Jen Link, Caitlyn has mastered the skills of spatial data editing and database management, creating desktop and web maps and apps, and producing hardcopy map products.
 Caitlyn will continue to expand her skillset with spatial data management with focus on traditional knowledge, land use and occupancy data mapping and using these data to inform natural resource projects.